Bodmin, Saskatchewan from 1910 to 1946.

-Fidelle Doucette, known to his neighbors and helpers as 'Phil' Doucette.
-A winter road passed through his yard and any one using it would be invited in for a hot cup of tea or coffee.
+Fidelle Doucette, known to his neighbours and helpers as 'Phil' Doucette.
+A winter road passed through his yard and anyone using it would be invited in for a hot cup of tea or coffee.
 Theirs was a large family, eighteen in all I believe, not including one or two in-laws, and a hired helper.
 They had a dining table about twelve feet in length with benches on both sides.
 There would be extra settings at the table in case people would drop in at mealtime.
 Phil Doucette and his sons were woodsmen.
 They shipped many boxcar loads of firewood to Prince Albert and Saskatoon.
 Phil had one of the few sawing outfits in the area and was always in demand to help others ship their wood.
 They also farmed to grow feed for their livestock.

 To name a few: